cmaureir/progra-alma/lectures/week6/lecture22.rst

 ``objects`` are data types
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-The objects are data tupes like any another
+The objects are data types like any another
 python data type, so you can mix it with
 different Python statement.